Symmetric vs Asymmetric Encryption – In a simple word Asymmetric encryption is more secure than symmetric encryption.

 |There must be a pair of matching keys for it to work.
 Besides, comparing these keys can be a bit time confusing, making it another work on its own.

 Symmetric VS Asymmetric Encryption Use Cases

 Popular messaging apps like WhatsApp and Signal rely on end-to-end encryption to help safeguard the privacy and confidentiality of communications on the platforms and also in authenticating users.
 The end-to-end encryption used here helps keep the messages out of reach of unauthorized third parties and even the messaging vendors themselves.

 The end-to-end encryption technology here uses both symmetric and asymmetric encryption to safeguard the message during transit and initialize encrypted conversations.

 #2.
 Public Key Infrastructure

 In public key infrastructure, both encryptions are used like asymmetric and symmetric cryptography.
 Asymmetric encryption is applied to create connections then symmetric encryption will replace asymmetric encryption.
-Both types of encryption tasks named as public key cryptography, which is used to create a secure connection on the public internet.
+Both types of encryption tasks named as public-key cryptography, which is used to create a secure connection on the public internet.

 All HTTPS connections between clients and servers use both Asymmetric and Symmetric encryption, whereby Asymmetric encryption is used in establishing connections and then replaced by Symmetric encryption for the entire connection duration, which is also known as the session.

-Usually, there are pros and cons of each encryption method.
+Usually, there are pros and cons to each encryption method.
 However, symmetric encryption uses only a single key to encrypt and decrypt for data encryption hence, there are chances that hackers can intercept the session.
-In asymmetric encryption, both keys are used for encoding and decoding so, from security point of view, asymmetric encryption is reliable.
+In asymmetric encryption, both keys are used for encoding and decoding so, from a security point of view, asymmetric encryption is reliable.